matt4530/iamdb/README.md

 AWS IAM is a free identity and access management service provided by Amazon Web Services.
 Let's store data there.

-IAM has desireable qualities that make it a great candidate to store data:
+IAM has desirable qualities that make it a great candidate to store data:

 - free
 - no rate-limits that I could find